faresismail96/blog/content/posts/Cats Bifunctor.md

 The following will be a short and rather simple article about a useful function I recently learned about: `bimap` by cats.

-In cats and in some cases scala, Monads like Either, Validated, Option... are right biased. which means that when we call `.map` on them, the function applied in the map is only applied on the case of a right.
+In cats and in some cases scala, types like Either, Validated, Option... are right biased. which means that when we call `.map` on them, the function applied in the map is only applied on the case of a right.

 Here are some examples: